3 reasons to think twice before injecting AI into your branding

 — Arthur C. Clarke

-For most people working in fields which some might see as AI, there are precise, accurate, and meaningful labels which exist.
+For most people working in “AI” fields, precise, accurate, and meaningful labels do exist.
 Let’s use them.
 If we’re working in data science, let’s say so.
 If we’re developing augmented reality hardware, let’s say so.
-If we’re focused on natural language processing, then let’s be explicit about that.
+If we’re focused on natural language processing, let’s be explicit about that.
 If we’re combining machine learning approaches within robotics, then let’s describe it with that level of accuracy.
-Conflating these distinct technologies under a single abstract label wraps an unnecessary veil of mystique around what would otherwise be clear and explicable technologies.
-If we want to inform the wider public with a sensible understanding of the developments that will impact them, let’s help create that understanding by communicating using accurate and meaningful terminology wherever possible.
+Conflating these distinct technologies under a single abstract label wraps an unnecessary veil of mystique around what would otherwise be clear and explicable.
+If we want to inform the wider public about the developments that will impact them, let’s communice using accurate and meaningful terminology wherever possible.

-If AI will become the huge, all-encompassing, life-changing, paradigm-shifting, singularity-inducing, “thing” that many think, then it will affect every field of science and the lives of everyone on the planet.
-And this term will thus become even more of a vague umbrella label than it already is … capturing pretty much everything, and meaning pretty much anything.
-It will be even more non-specific and problematic than it is now.
-If the majority of the general population comes to perceive AI as effectively “magic,” then the science and technology communities will have failed in one of the most important educational challenges they ever faced.
+If AI is to become a paradigm-shifting, singularity-inducing catalyst, it will affect every field of science and the lives of everyone on the planet.
+The term will thus become even more of a vague umbrella label than it already is … capturing pretty much everything and meaning pretty much anything.
+If the general population comes to perceive AI as effectively “magic,” then the science and technology communities will have failed in one of the most important educational challenges they ever faced.

-3. The “semantic” argument
+3. The semantic argument

 “The question of whether machines can think … is about as relevant as the question of whether submarines can swim.”